70%. That’s how many senior citizens are expected to need living assistance at some point in the future.

 - Sign up BEFORE you’re diagnosed with Parkinson’s, Alzheimer’s, Multiple Sclerosis, uncontrolled diabetes, high hypertension, stroke risks… or you need back surgeries.

 - Balance—being sure-footed—is also a huge issue for long-term care insurance since many doctors consider falling the “single most serious threat” to seniors.
 Unfortunately, that means some companies won’t accept you if you’ve had a steroid shot in your knees in the last year or so.
-(All the more reason to keep your muscles, bones, and joints strong.)
+(All the more reason to keep your muscles, bones, and joints strong with easy exercises.)

 If you’re struggling with a medical issue, don’t assume the insurance will deny you right away.
 But don’t wait till it gets worse, either.